RS Components is stocking an extensive range of RS PRO handheld T&M instruments

 All RS PRO products and equipment have been through high-calibre compliance and quality testing to assure quality, durability, and consistency, and come with the RS PRO Seal of Approval.

-The RS PRO handheld T&M equipment range is shipping now from RS in Singapore.
+The RS PRO handheld T&M equipment range is shipping now from RS in the Philippines.